OpenNews/srccon/sponsors.md

 ## Local Media Sponsors

-Local Media Sponsorship is open only to media companies from MPLS/St. Paul.
-As a local media sponsor you recieve:
+Local Media Sponsorship is open only to media companies from the Portland area.
+As a Local Media Sponsor, you receive:

 * 2 free tickets to SRCCON.
 * Logo on sponsorship page of SRCCON website.